 4 Nearest Neighbors | The values from the 4 closest solution points are taken, and mixed up according to the inverse of their relative distances |

-This is the interpolation used for display of inverse solutions No new maxima are created |
+well-know interpolation method This is the interpolation used for the display of inverse solutions No new maxima are being created |

-Results look a bit jagged or serrated |
+RResults don't look that great, and are a bit jagged or serrated. |

-Linear | The values from the 8 solution points around a given voxel are taken, and linearly mixed |
+8 solution points around a given voxel are taken, and

-A well-known interpolation No new maxima are created |
+a well-known interpolation method No new maxima are being created |

-Results are smooth, but still look a little bit like patches or blocks |
+RResults are smooth, but still look like little patches or blocks |

-No new maxima are created with the Cartool implementation only |
+Best visual results No new maxima are being created, with the Cartool implementation |

-Your colleagues will be jealous, deal with it |
+Your colleagues will be jealous of these results - deal with it |

-See here a side by side visual comparison of the 4 interpolations, 1NN (top left), 4NN (top right), Linear (bottom left) and Cubic Spline (bottom right):
+See here a side by side visual comparison of the 4 interpolations, 1NN (top left), 4NN (top right), Linear (bottom left) and Cubic Spline Kernel (bottom right):

-This is an important point, as f.ex. a regular Cubic B-Spline interpolation can generated new maxima, and even negative values even from a positive input.
+The Cartool implementation of these interpolation methods has been done in such a way to ensure that no new maxima are being artificially created.
+This is a very important point, as f.ex. a regular Cubic B-Spline interpolation can and will generate new maxima, and can even create negative values out of positive-only input.
 This is to be totally avoided, as the maximum position can be of utmost importance, and artificially displacing it is not an option.

 If you aim at doing statistics, or proceed with some more processing of your own, then save as floating points at the cost of bigger files.
 If you just aim for visualization, then you may use the unsigned byte version, which produces smaller files.